Coalfire-Research/Git-Scrapers/README.md

 2. `sudo gem install httparty`
 3. `sudo apt install aha` (Required for mine output)
 4. `sudo apt install whois` (Required for whois output)
+4. [Add your GitHub username/password/token to your gitconfig](https://stackoverflow.com/a/51327559) if you plan on mining private repos

 Usage:
 ------